illinois-ceesd/summer-reu-2021/1-discrete.md

 MIRGE-Com must take into account several situations which require particular care to get right:

+1. Boundary conditions (`boundary.py`).
 TODO

-1. Border-element discontinuities
-2. Shock wave discontinuities
+2. Shock wave discontinuities.
+Discontinuities can cause trouble for many numerical methods, such as gradual diffusion rather than preservation of the physically-expected sharp boundary.
+MIRGE-Com handles these using the Grudge discretizer, which is designed to handle [discontinuous Galerkin](https://en.wikipedia.org/wiki/Discontinuous_Galerkin_method) elements, which are piecewise continuous rather than continuous.

-3. Coupled differential equations
+3. Coupled differential equations (`eos.py`, _passim_).
 Given a set of differential equations which rely on each other's state values for solution behavior, find a computational method which allows you to stably converge on valid solutions.
 For instance, if flow, heat flux, and temperature all interdepend, how should you build a solver?

     > The strategies used to solve coupled sets of physics equations can be generally categorized as loose coupling and tight coupling.
 In loose coupling, the individual physics in a coupled problem are solved individually, keeping the solutions for the other physics fixed.
 After a solution is obtained for an individual physics, it is transferred to other physics that depend on it, and solutions are obtained for those physics.
     >